dockstore/dockstore/README.md

 1. Ensure the Copyright plugin is installed (Settings -> Plugins)
 2. Create a new copyright profile matching existing copyright header found on all files, name it Dockstore (Settings -> Copyright -> Copyright Profiles -> Add New)
 3. Set the default project copyright to Dockstore (Settings -> Copyright)

+## Work-In-Progress

+### Build Docker Version

+This is still a work in progress.
+However, it is possible to setup and run Dockstore itself in a container.

+    docker build -t dockstore:1.0.0 .

+### Running Via Docker

+Probably the best way to run this since it includes a bundled postgres.
+Keep in mind once you terminate the Docker container any state in the DB is lost.

+1. Fill in the template dockstore.yml and stash it somewhere outside the git repo (like ~/.dockstore)
+2. Start with `docker run -it -v ~/.dockstore/dockstore.yml:/dockstore.yml -e POSTGRES_PASSWORD=iAMs00perSecrEET -e POSTGRES_USER=webservice -p 8080:8080 dockstore:1.0.0`

+You can also run with defaults using

+1. `docker run -P -ti --rm dockstore`

 ## TODO